bonfire-networks/entrepot/README.md

 ## uploads

-Supplement implements the `Entrepot.Upload` protocol for the following modules:
+There are implementation of the `Entrepot.Upload` protocol for the following modules:

 - [URI](#URI)
 - [Plug.Upload](#plugupload)